peterhinch/micropython-micro-gui/README.md

 ## 4.1 Class methods

-In normal use the following methods only are required:
+In normal use only `change` and `back` are required, to move to a new `Screen` and to drop back to the previous `Screen` in a tree (or to quit the application if there is no predecessor).

- * `change(cls, cls_new_screen, *, forward=True, args=[], kwargs={})` Change
+ * `change(cls, cls_new_screen, mode=Screen.STACK, *, args=[], kwargs={})`
- screen, refreshing the display.
+ Change screen, refreshing the display.
 Mandatory positional argument: the new screen class name.
 This must be a class subclassed from `Screen`.
 The class will be instantiated and displayed.
 Optional keyword arguments `args`, `kwargs` enable  passing positional and keyword arguments to the constructor of the new, user defined, screen.
+By default the new screen overlays the old.
+When the new `Screen` is closed (via `back`) the old is re-displayed having retained state.
+ If `mode=Screen.REPLACE` is passed the old screen instance is deleted.
+The new one retains the parent of the old, so if it is closed that parent is re-displayed with its state retained.
+This enables arbitrary navigation between screens (directed graph rather than tree structure).
+See demo `screen_replace`.
  * `back(cls)` Restore previous screen.
+If there is no parent, quits the application.

 These are uncommon:
  * `shutdown(cls)` Clear the screen and shut down the GUI.
 Normally done by a